madic-creates/k3s-git-ops/docs/secretmanagement.md

 This basically builds the plugin container with all required tools on-demand.

-Of course, the configuration could be way shorter if a container, that already includes the following binaries, would be used 🤷
+Of course, the configuration could be way shorter if a container, that already includes the following binaries, would be used as extraContainer 🤷

 - kustomize (from ksops)
 - ksops
 - sops
 - helm

-More information about my journey to decrypt values.yaml can be found in the following ksops issue on github: [Support kustomize helmCharts valuesFile](https://github.com/viaduct-ai/kustomize-sops/issues/242){target=_blank}.
+More information about my journey to en- and decrypt values.yaml can be found in the following ksops issue on github: [Support kustomize helmCharts valuesFile](https://github.com/viaduct-ai/kustomize-sops/issues/242){target=_blank}.

-More about secret management in the [Secret Management](secretmanagement.md) section.

 ## En- and decrypting helm values and manifests